China seeks to reduce abortions, as Beijing pushes for more children

-The new measures come as China is seeking to revive its birthrate, which fell to its lowest last year since 1961.
+The new measures arrive as China is seeking to revive its birthrate, which fell last year to its lowest point since 1961.
 In May, Beijing announced all married couples may have three children, up from the previous limit of two.

 For years, abortion was not only widely available in China, but regularly forced onto women who became pregnant multiple times in violation of the long-standing one-child policy.
 Many women in traditional families also chose to abort female fetuses to save their one-child quota to have a son.

-With the national birthrate plummeting, China lifted the one-child policy in 2015.
+In 2015, with the national birthrate plummeting, China lifted the one-child policy.
 Since then, officials have increasingly tightened regulation of abortion, in conjunction with a broad push to encourage larger families.

 In July, Yang Wenzhuang, director of the population and family department of China’s National Health Commission, said at a news conference that the number of abortions must be reduced from the current level of around 9 million a year.